nikitakent/solana-ecosystem/README.md

 To combat centralisation, Solana Labs / Solana Foundation have turned to supplying Validators with subsidies and relying on MEV to incentivise Validators to validate the blockchain.

-To solve the tendency towards centralisation, an entire system design overhaul would be required of the Solana blockchain.
+To solve the tendency towards centralisation, an entire system design overhaul would be required.

 This Analysis comprises of multiple parts, to be added in time.